nrlab-CRUK/INVAR2/docs/TechnicalDetails.md

 This step annotates the dataframe create above with the size information of each read, and summarises the size distribution of all reads into a dataframe.
 This process is run from  "INVAR2/processes/2_size_annotation.nf".

+The step starts by creating a temporary file mutationlist.bed using the INVAR2/R/1_parse/patientListCsvToBed.R script from Step 1.
+This is then piped into INVAR2/templates/2_size_annotation/getFragmentSize.sh which runs INVAR2/python/2_size_annotation/getFragmentSize.py. getFragmentSize.py analyses each read in the pileup and analyses it with the alt allele and the size of the fragment as calculated by pysam version 0.17.0.
+Finally, the information is collated with the main data frame by INVAR2/R/2_size_annotation/sizeAnnotation.R

 ## Step 3